- Blueprints are stored in

-For editors from various language backgrounds, you can translate blueprint titles, form field labels, section headlines, help text, options, and more.
+For editors from various language backgrounds, you can translate blueprint titles, form field labels, section labels, help text, options, and more.

 We have put together an extensive collection of example blueprints for typical setups like a blog, a shop, a project portfolio and more for you to use as a basis for your own.

 Our reference has more in-depth documentation about blueprints and their different components.